Baja California Sur Travel Guide

 Direct flights are offered to the Manuel Márquez de León International Airport (LAP) from the U.S. and from other cities in Mexico.
 The airport is just 20 minutes from the downtown area with convenient taxi service outside the terminals.
 Flight options include:

 - Fly to San Diego, transfer by taxi 30 minutes to the CBX (Cross Border Bridge) and walk across to the Tijuana Airport.
-From there you can fly on Volaris or Calafia to La Paz.
+From there you can fly on Volaris to La Paz.
 More on CBX below.